OpenPLi/enigma2-plugins/reconstructapsc/Readme-ReconstructApSc.txt

  * After a disk crash it may be possible to rescue the .ts files (because their specific structure) but perhaps not the others.

-The plugin uses the C++ program "reconstruct_apsc" to scan through the .ts file, and store the structural information into the .ap and .sc files.
+The plugin uses enigma's build-in C++ routines to scan through the .ts file, and store the structural information into the .ap and .sc files.
 You can either tell the program to reconstruct the files for a specific movie, in which case any existing .ap and .sc for that movie